paintoshi/tinyswap/README.md

 Making swapping cryptocurrency easier than ever, no more no less.<br>
 Supporting many chains, exchanges, bridges and coins for both swapping and bridging crosschain.

-TinySwap is a simple github pages hosted serverless next.js container application for the https://li.fi/widget/

 ### Live at https://tinyswap.app

 ![image](https://github.com/paintoshi/tinyswap/assets/88572775/a168dee7-fcf9-4a64-9dfd-1d85ebe3e9c4)